xaur/writings/posts/201911xx-marketing-strategies.md

 # Marketing Strategies

-The price is low, following and views not growing, and people are still not going crazy about Decred all over the place.
+The price is low, following and view counts not growing, and people are still not going crazy about Decred all over the place.

 _(^catchy opener there)_